Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/README.md

 ## Overview

-The Feature Formatting System is a core component of the D&D Tools feature system that implements a **6-layer clean architecture** with **registry pattern** for formatting feature progressions, modifiers, choices, and effects.
+The Feature Formatting System is a core component of the D&D Tools feature system that implements a **6-layer clean architecture** with **4-phase processing** and **registry pattern** for formatting feature progressions, modifiers, choices, and effects.
 This system provides consistent, maintainable, and extensible formatting across all feature-related displays in the application.

 The formatting system is used by multiple other systems in the D&D Tools project, including the [Class System](../class-system/README.md) and [Race System](../race-system/README.md), to display feature progressions in a consistent and user-friendly manner.